BryantSteed/projectRSA/rsa-project-report.md

     return N, e, d
 ```

 My estimate for prime number generation space was O(n^2).
-N and Phi take up at most (becuase there both two n-bits multiplied together) 2n each so O(4n) for both. e itself is negligible in space, but finding requires calling extended euclid which is an aribtrary constant guarenteed. d is also about 2n at the max because its multiplied by y to get phi (remember that Ax + By = z).
-It's fair to say that the instance of this function is about (6n)
+N and Phi take up at most (because there both two n-bits multiplied together) 2n each so O(4n) for both. e itself is negligible in space, but finding requires calling extended euclid which is an arbitrary constant guaranteed. d is also about 2n at the max because its multiplied by y to get phi (remember that Ax + By = z).
+It's fair to say that the instance of this function is about (6n).

 ```py
 def gen_ed(phi: int) -> tuple[int,int]: